 If not for roasting, alternatively, either steam the squash halves or cook in just enough boiling water until soft and follow the remaining steps.
 This method needs more flour as the water content is more.
 Or, simply stir fry with a drizzle of oil until soft, purée and use.

 Knead the resting dough again for a few mins.
 Pull a small portion of dough, the size of a small lemon and roll it into a ball.
 Dust this dough ball with dry flour on both sides and roll out flat into a small circle with a rolling-pin.
 Fold into quarter, dust and roll out again to a triangle shape.
 Roast on a heated griddle or ‘tava’ on medium-high heat until brown spots appear on both the sides.
 Drizzle a few drops of oil on either sides.
 Remove parathas and keep in a covered container to preserve softness.
 Repeat with the remaining dough.

-Serve hot with a drizzle of ghee with a side of your choice and yogurt on the side.
+Serve hot with a drizzle of ghee with a side dish of your choice, pickle and yogurt on the side.

 You can even spice it up with jeera powder or ground cumin, red chilli powder, black pepper as required.

 Though I have used a small squash, the best ones to buy are those that are big and heavy for their size.
 Make sure that the griddle or tawa is hot enough before pan roasting parathas.
 If the heat is very high or very low, parathas end up becoming burnt or hard.